milovanovic/sdf-fft/README.md

 **Note**: All above described test cases are available for radix 2 sdf-fft module as well.

 For plotting FFT/IFFT, SQNR and other graphs, scala library `breeze-viz` has been used.
-This dependency is added inside `build.sbt` file since `rocket-dsptools` snapshot does not include it.
+This dependency is added inside `build.sbt`  since `rocket-dsptools` snapshot does not include it.
 Tester functions such as `peek`, `poke` and `except`, available inside `DspTester` (check [dsptools Chisel library](http://github.com/ucb-bar/dsptools)), are extensively used for design testing.

+Much more useful information about this work can be found inside ["A Highly Parametrizable Chisel HCL Generator of Single-Path Delay Feedback FFT Processors"](https://ieeexplore.ieee.org/document/8889581) paper published on International Conference on Microelectronics, MIEL 2019.

 [comment]: <> (TODO: Check whether radix 2^2 full run time configurability has a better performances and resource utilization than radix 2 with run time configurability
 )